sunnypatel2141/TweetToKafka/README.md

 Make sure you have Confluent running on localhost with Zookeeper node, Kafka Broker, Schema Registry and REST Server.
 The application assumes bootstrap host is 9092 and schema port is 8081.
 KafkaWriter.java can be modified to change the server hosts and port numbers.

-Run the tweet-kafka.jar file with following arguments (`java -jar tweet-kafka.jar`):
+Run the TwitterStream.java file with following arguments:
 args[0] = Consumer Key
 args[1] = Consumer Key Secret
 args[2] = Access Token